-CMSS compliant applications MUST populate the Contact header field in an INVITE request, and in a 2xx response to an INVITE request, with a SIP or SIPS URI.
+CMSS compliant applications MUST populate the Contact header field in an INVITE request, and in a 2xx response to an INVITE request, with a SIP URI.
 The contact address MUST be in the form of a Globally Routable User-Agent URI (GRUU) [36] as specified in 7.11.

 When the user is requesting Privacy, the Contact header field SHOULD NOT contain any domain names; the IP address form SHOULD be used instead.
 It should be noted that, in systems with multiple network interfaces, use of the (single) IP address form can reduce the overall system reliability.
-If multiple interfaces exists and reliability is a concern, it is considered a reasonable trade-off to refrain from using the IP address form.
+If multiple interfaces exist and reliability is a concern, it is considered a reasonable trade-off to refrain from using the IP address form.
+When providing a GRUU on behalf of a user that is requesting Privacy the CMSS compliant application MUST provide a GRUU that does not reveal the identity of the user (i.e., a GRUU that has the properties of a temporary GRUU as defined in draft-ietf-sip-gruu [36]).

-CMSS compliant applications MUST populate the Contact header field in a 3xx response to an INVITE request with a valid SIP, SIPS, or tel-URI.
+CMSS compliant applications MUST populate the Contact header field in a 3xx response to an INVITE request with a valid SIP or tel-URI.
 If the new destination is a telephone number, it SHOULD contain a tel URI with the number of the new destination as described in Section 7.1.
 Support for any other type of URI is OPTIONAL.